aydinalperen7/hermes-gpu-heat/README.md

 ## Features
 - Multi-level nested domains (Level-1, Level-2, Level-3) with different grid resolutions.
 - Domains move with the laser in the global frame.
+- Fast extraction of thermal gradient, G and solidification velocity, R.
-- Achieves relative errors as low as 1e-5 on thermal gradients and cooling rates for parts on the order of centimeters.
+- Achieves relative errors as low as 1e-5 on G and R for parts on the order of centimeters.
 - Flexible time stepping: **CFL-based** or **fixed dt** (from config).
 - Configurable laser parameters, grid sizes, and material properties via `sim.ini`.
 - Flexible **laser path definition**: straight, raster, segments, explicit waypoints, or traced from a picture.